Encounter at Farpoint: Casting

 Roddenberry realized early on that a series with the original crew from Star Trek was unlikely to be practical, nor did he want to recast the roles or have a "retread" crew – a series of different characters in very similar roles to the original series.
-He explained, "I would hate to think our imagination is so slender that there aren't other possibilities to think about."
+He explained "I would hate to think our imagination is so slender that there aren't other possibilities to think about."
 The first casting call was sent out on December 10, 1986.
 While some characters such as Geordi La Forge and Beverly Crusher remain recognizable from their descriptions in the initial casting call, others have clear differences; "Julien Picard" would lapse into a French accent when he became emotional, and Data was non-Caucasian.
 Macha Hernandez was a Latino security chief based on Jenette Goldstein's role in Aliens, while Deanna Troi was to appear "foreign" or more specifically of an Icelandic or Scandinavian nature.
 Leslie Crusher was listed as a fifteen-year-old girl with a photographic memory, although was quickly changed to a male teenager called Wesley.
 Justman argued for a female teenager but Roddenberry thought that there would be a greater number of storylines available if the character was male.

 Patrick Stewart was cast in the role of Jean-Luc Picard after Justman saw him perform at the University of California, Los Angeles.
 Roddenberry insisted that he wanted a French actor in the role, but Justman arranged a meeting between Stewart and the production team to introduce the actor, and later Rick Berman supported the casting.
 Fontana thought that American actor Stephen Macht would be better in the role.
 Justman wanted Stewart in the show in some capacity, and with Roddenberry still opposing him as Picard, Justman suggested that he might be a good fit instead for Data.
 Because Roddenberry couldn't find an actor he preferred more for Picard, he relented and changed his concept of Picard to better fit Stewart.
 Although Stewart was willing to put on an American accent to portray the role of Picard, the producers asked him to use his natural accent instead.
 They also tested him with a hairpiece but thought that it looked "awful".
-Stewart was pleased to have received the role, saying that his children were impressed with the new part and praised the mythos of the show saying, "The great strength of Star Trek is its epic, classic feel.
+Stewart was pleased to have received the role, saying that his children were impressed with the new part and praised the mythos of the show by saying "The great strength of Star Trek is its epic, classic feel.
 For an actor of my background, it has more richness and depth than you might expect on television."